Chieze-Franklin/Bolt.js-Book/apps-api.md

 Calling this endpoint multiple times for a particular app does not start multiple servers for it; if an app's server is already running a new one will **not** be started.

 ## POST: \/api\/apps\/stop
+Starts the server of the app with the specified name.